jolynch/cqltrace/README.md

+[![Build Status](https://travis-ci.org/jolynch/cqltrace.svg?branch=master)](https://travis-ci.org/jolynch/cqltrace)

 # cqltrace
 A dynamic tracer for viewing CQL traffic in real time or offline later.
-[![Build Status](https://travis-ci.org/jolynch/cqltrace.svg?branch=master)](https://travis-ci.org/jolynch/cqltrace)

 This works using
 [`tshark`](https://www.wireshark.org/docs/man-pages/tshark.html)
-[lua plugins](https://wiki.wireshark.org/Lua), so you need `tshark` for this to work naturally.
-I've tested with 2.2.6+ and it seems to work.
+[lua plugins](https://wiki.wireshark.org/Lua), so you need `tshark` for this to work naturally (or you can run in docker, see below).
+I've tested with tshark 2.2.6+ and it should work.

 # Using it
 This provides two tools: